 - 1. There is one (1) practice problem.
 Please submit solutions or request clarifications for this problem only.
 Unless you have a real question about the problem, please submit at most one clarification request, and at most two runs.
 It is important that everyone have a chance to see how the system works.
 Even if you do not solve the practice problem, you should submit once just to practice with the system. - 2.
 After (or even before) completing the practice problem, please read all of the notes listed here.
 They are designed to help you solve the problems during the contest. - 3.
-All solutions must read from standard input and write to standard output.
-In C this is scanf/printf, in C++ this is cin/cout, and in Java this is System.in/System.out.
-The judges will ignore all output sent to standard error.
-(You may wish to use standard error to output debugging information.)
-From your workstation you may test your program with an input file by redirecting input from a file:
+Solutions for problems submitted for judging are called runs.
+Each run will be judged.
+The judges will respond to your submission with one of the following responses.
+In the event that more than one response is applicable, the judges may respond with any of the applicable responses.